Syml: Early life

+Career

+In 2005, Syml finished his first solo album Safety Songs.
+By the end of that year, he formed the band Barcelona with Brian Eichelberger, Chris Bristol, and Rhett Stonelake.
+Their debut album Absolutes was released in 2007.
+Universal Records signed Barcelona in 2008 and re-released Absolutes with four new songs in 2009.

-Fennell performs under the solo project SYML, Welsh for "simple" and pronounced "sim-muhl", inspired by his own personal heritage from his biological parents, who are Welsh.
+He currently performs under the solo project Syml, Welsh for "simple" and pronounced "sim-muhl", inspired by his own personal heritage from his biological parents, who are Welsh.
 His experience grappling with his adoption and heritage are influences in his songwriting.

-He shared his self-titled debut in 2019 with the now Platinum-certified single "Where's My Love" and the wordless EP You Knew It Was Me in November 2020.
-In 2021, SYML released his third body of work, titled DIM inspired by his late father's cancer diagnosis.
+He shared his self-titled debut album in 2019 with the now Platinum-certified single "Where's My Love" and the wordless EP You Knew It Was Me in November 2020.
+In 2021, Syml released his third body of work, titled Dim inspired by his late father's cancer diagnosis.
 Fennell believes the word 'dim' perfectly describes mourning, a theme he continues to visit throughout his work.

 After his song "Where's My Love" was used on the drama TV show Teen Wolf, the song charted for 20 weeks on the Billboard Hot Rock Songs chart.
-In 2018, the song received Gold certification in Canada and Belgium, and held the #1 spot on Canada's CBC Top 20 charts twice.
-SYML's "Wildfire" appeared in the Belgian teen drama web series wtFOCK, an adaption of the Norwegian series SKAM.
+In 2018, the song received Gold certification in Canada and Belgium, and held the number one spot on Canada's CBC Top 20 chart twice.
+Syml's "Wildfire" appeared in the Belgian teen drama web series wtFOCK, an adaption of the Norwegian series SKAM.
 "Where's My Love" was featured prominently in the trailer for the 2018 film Adrift.
-SYML's singles "Where's My Love", "Fear of Water" and "Body" were featured in the American supernatural drama television series Shadowhunters.
+Syml's singles "Where's My Love", "Fear of Water" and "Body" were featured in the American supernatural drama television series Shadowhunters.
 In 2020, "Where's My Love" appeared in the movie Chemical Hearts.

-It was announced on December 7, 2022 that SYML collaborated on the forthcoming Lana Del Rey album Did You Know That There's a Tunnel Under Ocean Blvd.
+Syml collaborated with Lana Del Rey on the song "Paris, Texas", which was released on March 24, 2023, on the album Did You Know That There's a Tunnel Under Ocean Blvd.
+The song samples Syml's instrumental track "I Wanted to Leave" from his EP You Knew It Was Me.

-On February 3, 2023, SYML released a new album titled The Day My Father Died, which consists of 15 tracks.
+On February 3, 2023, Syml released his second album The Day My Father Died, which consists of 15 tracks.
+The album was produced by Phil Ek and includes collaborations with Lucius, Guy Garvey, Sara Watkins, and Charlotte Lawrence.
+Expanding on themes from his previous EP Dim, the album focuses on “what happens after we have lost.”

+In January 2025, Syml announced his third studio album, Nobody Lives Here, which was released on April 4, 2025.

+Personal life

+Syml and his wife, Marion Fennell, have three children.
+They live near Seattle, Washington.

+Syml's adoptive father died of cancer in 2021.
+His death inspired his album The Day My Father Died.